zushu/homework/README.md

 # homeworks

-some homeworks from metu ceng.
+some homework from metu ceng.